 It is evident from this and previous work that there is some level of variation in sablefish growth, whether in the growth rates themselves or the spatiotemporal scale at which growth anomalies occur.
-Mis-specification of growth within stock assessment can overestimate management quantities, particularly the estimate of stock depletion (Stawitz et al., in prep).
+Mis-specification of growth within stock assessment can overestimate management quantities, particularly the estimate of stock depletion ().
 Correctly-specified growth variation in the estimation model can reduce uncertainty by correctly attributing process error to somatic growth anomalies.
 The purpose of this study was to define the ideal spatiotemporal scale at which to structure growth for future use in a range-wide operating model of sablefish population dynamics.